An International Agreement to Prevent the Premature Creation of Artificial Superintelligence: Stages

 International discussions on AI governance and the establishment of guardrails remain at a nascent stage.
 Predicting the path such negotiations might take is inherently difficult, but this section illustrates \textit{one possible pathway} to governance—one that begins with bilateral measures between the U.S. and PRC and gradually expands to involve relevant states.
 This should be considered a hypothetical scenario rather than a recommendation.

 The purpose of this section is to demonstrate how AI governance discussions could evolve in practice.
-It takes into account the stages of how transparency and confidence building measures and agreements have been agreed to in other historical contexts.
+It takes into account the stages of how transparency and confidence-building measures and agreements have been agreed to in other historical contexts.